5 things to do in nature to improve your wellbeing

 2. Be active

-If you’re not required to self-isolate, take a break and get active outdoors – it’ll get your endorphins flowing, which will leave you feeling a little more on top of the world.
+Why not take a break and get active outdoors – it’ll get your endorphins flowing, which will leave you feeling a little more on top of the world.

 Pick somewhere picturesque for a walk, such as your local national park or simply the streets around your house.